gloryknight/cyan_audit/doc/cyanaudit.md

-  If you'd like to use the script to ensure that all of your tables are backed up into files in `/var/lib/pgsql/backups`, as well as to remove logs over 6 months old, you can run it every day as follows:
+  If you'd like to use the script to ensure that all of your tables are backed up into files in `/var/lib/pgsql/backups`, as well as to remove logs over 6 months old, you can run it every day with a crontab entry as follows:

-        cyanaudit_dump.pl -a -r -m 6 -z -o /var/lib/pgsql/backups
+        0 0 * * *   /usr/pgsql-9.3/bin/cyanaudit_dump.pl -U postgres -d mydb -a -r -m 6 -z -o /var/lib/pgsql/backups

   It is highly recommended to use the -z option in all cases, as the output is extremely large if uncompressed, and also compresses quite well.